ProtectKernelTunables setting

 Values

-- no: normal access allowed to /proc and /sys - default
+no | normal access allowed to /proc and /sys - default | |

-- yes: restrict permissions within /proc and /sys
+yes | restrict permissions within /proc and /sys |

-systemctl show --property=ProtectKernelTunables dmesg.serviceRelated hardening profiles
+systemctl show --property=ProtectKernelTunables ssh.serviceRelated hardening profiles

 The systemd unit setting ProtectKernelTunables is used in the following hardening profiles.